anna-filou/anna-filou.github.io/reading.md

   read: '2022'
   pages: 208
   my-notes: |-
-    *“[E]ven if I’m dying, until I actually die, I am still living.”*
+    “[E]ven if I’m dying, until I actually die, I am still living.”

-    *“As a doctor, I had had some sense of what patients with life-changing illnesses faced—and it was exactly these moments I had wanted to explore with them.
-Shouldn’t terminal illness, then, be the perfect gift to that young man who had wanted to understand death?“*
+    “As a doctor, I had had some sense of what patients with life-changing illnesses faced—and it was exactly these moments I had wanted to explore with them.
+Shouldn’t terminal illness, then, be the perfect gift to that young man who had wanted to understand death?”

-    *“Even if you are perfect, the world isn’t.
-The secret is to know that the deck is stacked, that you will lose, that your hands or judgment will slip, and yet still struggle to win.”*
+    “Even if you are perfect, the world isn’t.
+The secret is to know that the deck is stacked, that you will lose, that your hands or judgment will slip, and yet still struggle to win.”
 - title: The Mindbody Prescription
   cover: "/assets/books/mindbody-prescription.jpg"
   author: John E. Sarno M.D.